HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/AGENT-FLOWS/readme.md

 ### Acknowledgements

-This guide is based on the official Flowise documentation for Hugging Face deployment: [https://docs.flowiseai.com/configuration/deployment/hugging-face](https://docs.flowiseai.com/configuration/deployment/hugging-face)
+This guide is based on the official Flowise documentation from for Hugging Face deployment: [https://docs.flowiseai.com/configuration/deployment/hugging-face](https://docs.flowiseai.com/configuration/deployment/hugging-face)